makersacademy/chitter-challenge/README.md

 - Would have been good to do the bonus round:
     - Create many-to-many join table between peeps and users to represent tags?
+- Remember to install Travis locally and check the build before pushing.
+Do this at the beginning as part of the set-up process!
 - I didn't feel like I was on top of the database set-up and deployment.
 Need to look into Rake more.
 Or whatever is the equivalent for Javascript now I guess...
 - Could have more detailed validation messages on sign-up page.
 Currently all errors give the same generic message.
 - Should do some validation on the length of a peep